TMROTV/SocialCG/README.md

-SocialCG
+# SocialCG
 ========

-Web Client for CasparCG Server to facilitate social media aggregation and on-air graphics automation.
+#### Web Client for CasparCG Server to facilitate social media aggregation and on-air graphics automation.

+## Technologies Used

+## License

+TBD